25 Jun — 29 Oct 2022

-To coincide with Jerwood Art Fund Makers Open, a celebration of craft and design showcasing some of the best makers working in Cornwall and the south west, including BROCK – Amy Brock Morgan, Kinsley Byrne, DARN – Amelia Pembleton, Jack Doherty, Francli Craftwear, Tor Harrison, John Mackenzie, Emily Nixon, Tom Raffield, and Rebecca Rasmussen
+To coincide with Jerwood Art Fund Makers Open, a celebration of craft and design showcasing some of the best makers working in Cornwall and the south west, including BROCK – Amy Brock Morgan, Kinsley Byrne, DARN – Amelia Pemberton, Jack Doherty, Francli Craftwear, Tor Harrison, John Mackenzie, Emily Nixon, Tom Raffield, Rebecca Rasmussen and Bethany Wood.

 The exhibition will be presented in the gallery shop, The Studio and The Picture Room.

-See Read More for information on each of the makers.
+See Read More (below) for information on each of the makers.

 BLOWFISH GLASS / BETHANY WOOD